Wilmington massacre: Intimidation

-Waddell's speech so inspired the crowd that the Red Shirts left the convention and engaged in terror attacks on black citizens and white allies, in the eastern part of the state, right away.
+Waddell's speech so inspired the crowd that the Red Shirts left the convention and engaged in terrorist attacks on black citizens and white allies, in the eastern part of the state, right away.
 They destroyed property, ambushed citizens with weapon fire, and kidnapped people from their homes and whipped them at night, with the goal of terrorizing them to the point where Republican sympathizers would be too afraid to vote, or even register to do so.

 The Populists accused the Democrats of crying "nigger" to distract from the issues, and of attacking the character of good men in order to get elected to office.
 Several Populists began trying to fight back in the court of public opinion, like Oliver Dockery, who was attacked by John Bellamy at the white supremacy convention:

 "Negro Rule: Vampire over N.C."
 The News & Observer.